 In this scenario, try to use your campground or find a business that accepts parcels for people.
 Or if you have a friend in the town you're visiting, ask if you can use their address.

 Escapees RV Club has a fantastic mail forwarding service.
-Marshall and myself each used them for over 5 years.
+Marshall and myself each used them for a combined 12 years.
 I never had a problem with Escapees Mail Service, and they were always very customer service oriented.

 They are helpful as can be, and they are an organization that advocates for RVers rights.